Yulin-W/flexible-interval-timer/dev_plans/devlog.md

     - Usability testing on pc, tablet, phone; responsive ui
 # Potential future additions
 - Updating schedule button would send you back to the timer page
+- Make elapsed time update per second or be synchrous with timer instead of updating only upon task completion
 - Clear schedule button: clears schedule entirely
 - Warn that upon changing your schedule all will be lost to your previous schedule and the clock will reset
 - Find way of storing user data, e.g. via google acount or facebook or whatnot so kinda like clockify